 Sponsor or volunteer

-Be a lantern venue
+Host a lantern

 Values-aligned organizations, businesses, institutions, or schools with street-level storefront windows are invited to help us uplift immigrant women’s voices by hosting a lantern in your storefront, which will be activated with walking-tour related programs from December 2025 to March 2026.